EENI Global Business School.

 1. With the Buddhist Civilization

-1. India has Free Trade Agreements with Sri Lanka, Thailand, Singapore, and South Korea.
+1. India has Trade Agreements with Sri Lanka, Thailand, Singapore, and South Korea

 1. With the European Economic Area:

-1. India has a free trade agreement with the European Union and the European Free Trade Association (EFTA);
+1. India has a Trade Agreement with the EU and the EFTA

-2. Bhutan and Nepal are beneficiaries of the Generalized System of Preferences (SPG) of the EU and eligible for the European Investment Bank;
+2. Bhutan and Nepal are beneficiaries of the SPG of the EU and eligible for the EIB

-3. Mauritius has a pre-Agreement with the European Free Trade Association (EFTA) and belongs to the Africa-European Union Strategic Partnership (Cotonou Agreement).
+3. Mauritius has a pre-Agreement with the EFTA and belongs to the Africa-EU Partnership

 2. With the American Economic Area: